How Much Does A Plumber Cost?

 Get free estimates from plumbers near you, or view our cost guide below.

 Average Plumber Rates

 The cost of a plumber ranges from $500 to $800 for large repairs, and $125 to $350 for small jobs like repairing toilets, sinks, faucets, or bathtubs.
-Most plumbers charge between $45 and $150 per hour, and some have a minimum service call out fee or a flat rate of $75 to $250 on average.
+Most plumbers charge $45 to $150 per hour and have a minimum service call-out fee or flat rate of $50 to $200.

 |National Average Cost||$280|

 - Plumber Cost Per Hour

 - Flat-Rate Plumber Prices

 - Plumbing Prices Per Fixture

 - Commercial vs. Residential